Stamp Fairtex: 2021 ONE Women's Atomweight Grand Prix

 Stamp faced Alyona Rassohyna in a rematch as the quarterfinal bout of ONE Women's Atomweight Grand Prix at ONE Championship: Empower on May 28, 2021.
 However, the event was postponed due to COVID-19.
 The event was rescheduled for September 3, 2021.
 She avenged her loss, winning the bout via split decision.

 Stamp was scheduled to face Seo Hee Ham in the semi-final bout of ONE Women's Atomweight Grand Prix at ONE Championship: NextGen on October 29, 2021.
 Ham later withdrew from the bout after suffering an injury in training, and was replaced by Julie Mezabarba.
-She won the fight by unanimous decision.
+Stamp won the fight by unanimous decision.

 Stamp faced Ritu Phogat in the ONE Women's Atomweight Grand Prix Final at ONE: Winter Warriors on December 3, 2021.
 She defeated Phogat by submission via armbar in the second round to win the 2021 ONE Women's Atomweight World Grand Prix Championship.

-Later atomweight career
+Post-Atomweight Grand Prix fights

-Stamp faced Angela Lee for the ONE Women's Atomweight Championship at ONE: X on March 6, 2022.
+Stamp faced Angela Lee for the ONE Women's Atomweight Championship at ONE: X on March 26, 2022.
 Even though she hurt Lee with a liver punch in the first round, she lost the bout by submission via rear-naked choke in the second round.

 Stamp faced Jihin Radzuan at ONE on Prime Video 2 on October 1, 2022.
 At the weigh-ins, Radzuan weighed in at 120.25 pounds, 5.25 lbs over the atomweight non-title fight limit.
 Radzuan was fined 30% of their purse, which went to their opponent Stamp.
 Stamp won the fight by unanimous decision.

-Before Stamp faced Radzuan, it was announced that Anissa Meksen will fight Stamp in a Mixed Rules-bout at ONE on Prime Video 6 on January 14, 2023 at the Impact, Muang Thong Thani in Bangkok.
+Before Stamp faced Radzuan, it was announced that Anissa Meksen will fight Stamp in a Mixed Rules-bout at ONE on Prime Video 6 on January 14, 2023, at the Impact, Muang Thong Thani in Bangkok.
 After she won, Fairtex responded to being called a 'dancer' by Meksen, stating that Meksen has never won a ONE Championship-belt, as Fairtex actually held both the ONE Atomweight Muay Thai and Kickboxing title simultaneously.
 The fight was cancelled on the day of weigh-ins, as Meksen failed to appear.
-Stamp was re-scheduled to face Anna Jaroonsak in a strawweight kickboxing bout at the same event.
+Stamp was rescheduled to face Anna Jaroonsak in a strawweight kickboxing bout at the same event.
 Stamp won the fight by split decision and was awarded a $50,000 bonus afterwards.

-Stamp is scheduled to face Alyse Anderson on May 5, 2023, at ONE Fight Night 10.
+Stamp faced Alyse Anderson on May 5, 2023, at ONE Fight Night 10.
+Stamp won the fight by knockout via body kick in the second round.
+She was awarded a $50,000 bonus afterwards.